Trnava: Hussites and Slovak majority

 The temporary German majority in Trnava's population yielded in favour of the Slovaks during the campaigns undertaken by the Czech Hussites in the 15th century.
 In April 1430, the Hussites penetrated close to the town and defeated the Hungarian army in the Battle of Trnava.
 However, they suffered heavy losses and withdrew to Moravia.
-On 24 Jun 1432, a small group of Hussites masked as tradesmen entered the town, overcame the guards in the night, and captured the town without a fight.
+On 24 June 1432, a small group of Hussites masked as tradesmen entered the town, overcame the guards in the night, and captured the town without a fight.
 Then, they made Trnava the center of their campaigns in northwestern Kingdom of Hungary from 1432 to 1435.

-16th-18th centuries
+16th–18th centuries

-The town, along with the rest of the territory of present-day Slovakia, gained importance after the conquest of most of what is today Hungary by the Ottoman Empire in 1541, when Trnava became the see (1541-1820) of the Archbishopric of Esztergom (before 1541 and after 1820 the see was the town of Esztergom, which was conquered by the Ottoman Turks in 1543).
+The town, along with the rest of the territory of present-day Slovakia, gained importance after the conquest of most of what is today Hungary by the Ottoman Empire in 1541, when Trnava became the see (1541–1820) of the Archbishopric of Esztergom (before 1541 and after 1820 the see was the town of Esztergom, which was conquered by the Ottoman Turks in 1543).
 The cathedrals of the archbishopric were the Saint John the Baptist Cathedral and the Saint Nicholas Cathedral in the town.
-Many ethnic Hungarians fleeing from the Turks moved to the town after 1541, also from present-day Hungary, which mainly remained under Ottoman rule until being gradually reconquered and the last enemy troops were defeated in 1699.
+Many ethnic Hungarians fleeing from the Turks moved to the town after 1541, also from present-day Hungary, which mainly remained under Ottoman rule until being gradually reconquered and the last Ottoman troops on present-day Hungarian territory were defeated in 1699.

 In the 16th and especially the 17th century, Trnava was an important center of the Counter-Reformation in the Kingdom of Hungary (at the time largely identical with the territory of present-day Slovakia and a strip of western Hungary).
 The Archbishop Nicolaus Olahus invited the Jesuits to Trnava in 1561 to develop the municipal school system.
 Subsequently, he had a seminary opened in 1566, and in 1577, Trnava's priest Nicolas Telegdi founded a book-printing house in the town.
 The first Catholic Bible translation into Hungarian (based on the Latin Vulgate) was also completed in the town by the Jesuit György Káldi, who was born there in 1573.
-The 17th century was also characterized by many anti-Habsburg uprisings in the country - these revolts of Stephen Bocskay, Gabriel Bethlen, George I Rákóczi, and Imre Thököly negatively affected Trnava's life.
+The 17th century was also characterized by many anti-Habsburg uprisings in the country – these revolts of Stephen Bocskay, Gabriel Bethlen, George I Rákóczi, and Imre Thököly negatively affected Trnava's life.
 On 26 December 1704, Francis II Rákóczi's army suffered a decisive defeat against the Imperial Army, led by Sigbert Heister, near Trnava.